iaksun/AppliedLA/README.md

 ## Acknowledgement

 As I have stated above, I have been inspired by the three exceptional groups with their talents of teaching and selfless approach of sharing their materials that they have painstakingly developed.
-I would like to give due cerdits to those, including these three groups, from whom I have learnt some of the materials, and/or used their shared materials in my lectures and get some help in setting up the paltforms that has made my life a lot easier during the development stage of this course.
+I would like to give due cerdits to those, including these three groups, from whom I have learnt

+* some of the materials, and/or
+* used their shared materials in the forms of datasets, Julia codes, Pluto notebooks in my lectures and
+* get some help in setting up the paltforms that has made my life a lot easier

+during the development stage of this course.